milaboratory/mixcr/doc/align.rst

       -
       - Overrides default value of aligner ``parameter`` (see next subsection).

-All parameters are optional.
+All parameters are optional except ``--species``.

 .. _ref-aligner-parameters:

 Aligner parameters
 ------------------

 MiXCR uses a wide range of parameters that controls aligner behaviour.
 There are some global parameters and gene-specific parameters organized in groups: ``vParameters``, ``dParameters``, ``jParameters`` and ``cParameters``.
-Each group of parameters may contain further subgroups of parameters etc. In order to override some parameter value one can use ``-O`` followed by fully qualified parameter name and parameter value (e.g. ``-Ogroup1.group2.parameter=value``).
+Each group of parameters may contains further subgroups of parameters etc. In order to override some parameter value one can use ``-O`` followed by fully qualified parameter name and parameter value (e.g. ``-Ogroup1.group2.parameter=value``).

 One of the key MiXCR features is ability to specify particular :ref:`gene regions <ref-geneFeatures>` which will be extracted from reference and used as a targets for alignments.
 Thus, each sequencing read will be aligned to these extracted reference regions.
 Parameters responsible for target gene regions are: